Pricklety/Jammer-Dash/README.md

 | CPU | Intel i3 or above/Ryzen 3 or above |
 | RAM | 512MB or above |
 | VRAM | 2GB or above |

+## How can I help improve Jammer Dash?
+It's easy.
+You can pull the code using `git pull` if you have Git installed and everything set up.
+You can change the code and then make a pull request for us to check the code.
+If it's good, we'll get it locally and push the changes.